JimnyCricket/torchnet/README.md

 })
 ```

-This function add to the destination table `dest`, the
+This function adds the elements from the table `source` to the destination table `dest`.
-element contained in the source table `source`.

 The copy is shallow.